 The process of choosing the right floor for your home or office renovation can be a tricky one.
 Whether to go for solid wood, laminate, tile or vinyl, there are benefits to each that must be weighed up.

 In recent years, there has been a massive resurgence in the popularity of one particular type of floor covering – herringbone parquet.
 Herringbone parquet flooring is a type of wooden flooring that resembles fishbones, as the name suggests.
 The style weaves rectangular blocks to create an eye-catching mosaic design.

 The parquet flooring style rose in popularity during the 1600s, as a cost-effective replacement for marble flooring.
 Thanks to its versatile qualities and attractive appearance, this herringbone style continues to be a popular choice in homes and businesses the world over.

-Herringbone parquet flooring is often seen by many as the height of sophistication, as it was originally used in stately homes and manor houses before the technique became more widely used.
+Herringbone parquet flooring is often seen by many as the height of sophistication, as it was initially used in stately homes and manor houses before the technique became more widely used.

 What’s more, herringbone parquet flooring can be installed in a number of different colours and finishes, to suit your taste and compliment your existing home décor.
-The way in which your herringbone parquet is installed can determine how prominent or how subtle the finish is, too.
-If you prefer a more natural look, this can be achieved using lighter toned wood with little graining.
+How your herringbone parquet is installed can determine how prominent or how subtle the finish is, too.
+If you prefer a more natural look, this can be achieved using lighter-toned wood with little graining.
 If you prefer a bolder, statement look, opt for a mid-toned wood with lots of character that will shine through once the floor is installed.

 This style of flooring is incredibly long-lasting.
 A properly fitted, quality herringbone wood floor can last you decades if you look after it.